amlanacharya/Agent/module4/lessons/lesson5.md

 6. **Metadata Handling**: Some questions are about document metadata rather than content and require specialized handling.

+7. **Modern Chain Construction**: LangChain Expression Language (LCEL) provides a more readable, maintainable, and functional approach to building RAG pipelines.

 ---

 ## 📚 Resources